-Romero Catholic Academy Trust All National Curriculum requirements are evident across the whole curriculum and th can be found on our curriculum pages, found on our school websit (www.sasj.lancs.sch.uk) Class teachers develop half termly overviews that showcase our curriculum within each year group, Medium Term Plans to show the sequential learning and knowledge taugl and subject flipcharts to support our learners.
-Objectives are taken from a variety of schemes such as Come and See RE, Knowledg Rich Curriculum, Lancashire key learning documents and White Rose Maths.
-Staff als utilize and adapt schemes including: Kapow, Language Angels, Developing Experts an Live Life to the Full.
-Alongside our RE curriculum, Caritas in Action is used to enhance the school values ar our faith, alongside our Mission and Values Weeks, which are completed at the beginnin of every half term and throughout the academic year.
-RHE and PSHE is carefully planned out throughout the year to incorporate events ar our the school walk and the sc celebrations around the world.
-Staff also respond to issues and needs that may aris throughout the school days. ✓ Enhancements in all curriculum areas are planned such as visits from external provider educational trips and visits and curriculum showcases.
-Additionally, our amazing scho grounds are used to enhance areas of the curriculum and give children immersing ar memorable experiences.
-We firmly believe that pupils should experience a 'Keeping up, not catching up', approad to learning, whilst we recognise the need for interventions to support those who maneed additional help from staff.
-Lessons are structured appropriately to ensure sufficient time is given for teaching ar independent tasks.
-Adapted teaching is evident across planning to ensure the individu needs of all ensures progress is made.
-Evidence in knowledge to be assessed and children to speak fluently and accurately their learning.
-Evidence of skills to be applied in future learning to build on the skills obtained throughout their time with us.
-Impact Children to speak confidently and passionately during pupil voice tasks, whilst recognisin the importance of what they have learnt.
-Targets are set for each individual child and these are monitored and assessed regularly allowing pupils to obtain the knowledge and skills to support them throughout the education.
-Through pupil progress meetings, moderation and end of Key Stage data and analys teachers are aware of the progress children have made and how they can be challenge further.
-Teachers also have an extensive understanding of the gaps in learning ar adaptations are made to ensure learning is accessible to all.
+- ✓ All National Curriculum requirements are evident across the whole curriculum and this can be found on our curriculum pages, found on our school website (www.sasj.lancs.sch.uk) - ✓ Class teachers develop half termly overviews that showcase our curriculum within each year group, Medium Term Plans to show the sequential learning and knowledge taught and subject flipcharts to support our learners. - ✓ Objectives are taken from a variety of schemes such as Come and See RE, Knowledge Rich Curriculum, Lancashire key learning documents and White Rose Maths.
+Staff also utilize and adapt schemes including: Kapw, Language Angels, Developing Experts and Live Life to the Full. - ✓ Alongside our RE curriculum, Caritas in Action is used to enhance the school values and our faith, alongside our Mission and Values Weeks, which are completed at the beginning of every half term and throughout the academic year. - ✓ RHE and PSHE is carefully planned out throughout the year to incorporate events and celebrations around the world.
+Staff also respond to issues and needs that may arise throughout the school days. - ✓ Enhancements in all curriculum areas are planned such as visits from external providers, educational trips and visits and curriculum showcases.
+Additionally, our amazing school grounds are used to enhance areas of the curriculum and give children immersing and memorable experiences. - ✓ We firmly believe that pupils should experience a 'Keeping up, not catching up', approach to learning, whilst we recognise the need for interventions to support those who may need additional help from staff. - ✓ Lessons are structured appropriately to ensure sufficient time is given for teaching and independent tasks.
+Adapted teaching is evident across planning to ensure the individual needs of all ensures progress is made. - ✓ Evidence in knowledge to be assessed and children to speak fluently and accurately of their learning. - ✓ Evidence of skills to be applied in future learning to build on the skills obtained throughout their time with us. - Children to speak confidently and passionately during pupil voice tasks, whilst recognising the importance of what they have learnt. - Targets are set for each individual child and these are monitored and assessed regularly, allowing pupils to obtain the knowledge and skills to support them throughout their education. - ✓ Through pupil progress meetings, moderation and end of Key Stage data and analysis, teachers are aware of the progress children have made and how they can be challenged further.
+Teachers also have an extensive understanding of the gaps in learning and adaptations are made to ensure learning is accessible to all.